natyiassanori/backend-challenge/README.md

 ### API Requests

 I prepared a Postman Collection with all API request with example.
-To access the collection please access the project root folder (one folder before the current folder) and acces ```Postman_Collection``` directory.
+To access the collection please access the ```Postman_Collection``` directory.
 This directory contains the collection in ```.json```format that can be imported using Postman.
 But I'll explain a little more about each endpoint here:

 #### User